Sunday, 30 November 2025

 No. Just us and Sean Cunningham (the producer).
 And the girl who I scared half to death.
 (Laughs.)

+Is that "girl" Sandra?
 Both Hess himself and Sandra (p41) give fairly extensive reminiscences about this audition in Szulkin, but neither so much as mentions the other being present.
-Still, there's no reasonable candidate for "the girl who [he] scared half to death" other than Sandra.
+Hess, however, does mention in passing (p39) that a secretary was there.
+Almost certainly a woman, she would seem a more likely candidate.

 Immediately after the section about Grantham, Hess without prompting goes on to say, "Sandra was a little different.
 I think she was more… vulnerable.
 Memory-wise, there's a visceral attraction to Sandra's Mari in the film.
 Krug does that."
 Frustratingly, the Terror Trap interviewer does not quiz Hess on what he means by the somewhat confusing second half of that quote.
 Hess then goes on to suggest that Krug feels "kind of filthy" to attack the innocent Mari, but has "gone too far at this point."
 At which point Hess adds: